CharoV2/schuldiner-sop/docs/original_sop/transformations.md

 :::note
 - Before performing any genomic modification to a gene, check in SGD if it is essential, if it has close homologs or if it’s overlapping another gene on the opposite strand.
 If the gene is essential and you still want to ‘delete’ it – consider adding Gal promotor and raise on S-Gal plates until experiment time.
+OTher alternatives include beta-stradiol driven expression or the AID system for depletion.
+Both will require an extra transformation or starting from a strain that has the required elements (Z3 for estradiol or TIR1 for the AID system).
 :::